10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Key features:

 • Data grouping.
-Group data by specific dimensions and apply the aggregation function (MIN, MAX, COUNT, AVG, SUM) via the Power Query Editor.
+Grouping records by specific dimensions and applying the aggregation function (MIN, MAX, COUNT, AVG, SUM) via the Power Query Editor.

 • DAX.
-Perform calculations and queries on data with DAX formula expression language, which is similar to SQL.
+Performing calculations and queries with DAX formula expression language, which is similar to SQL.

 • Copilot.
-Ask data-related questions in plain language and get AI-generated answers to them.
+Asking data-related questions in plain language and getting AI-generated answers to them.

 Pricing: